arthurchic20/rsschool-cv/cv.md

 <a id="three">

 ### Myself information:
 >I'm a front-end developer, I want to start working in a team on a big project soon.
 I quickly learn and develop in this direction.
-Now I work as a 3D-designer, I want to change direction.
+Now I work as a 3D-designer, I want to change direction.Completed JS, Git+GitHub, React and HTML/CSS courses from
+<a href="https://stashchuk.com/" target="_blank">Bogdan Stashchuk</a>

 </a>